Finding AHCCCS Rehab Centers in Mesa, AZ

 Many AHCCCS plans cover behavioral health services.
 When an AHCCCS drug rehab in Mesa discusses this generic term, they are including mental health services, psychiatric care, group therapy, individual therapy, addiction treatment, and much more.
 Below are a few types of treatments available.

 Inpatient treatment is recommended for those suffering from severe addiction or addiction to substances with high-risk withdrawal symptoms.
 During inpatient treatment, you’ll live at the facility.
 The facility will monitor your withdrawal and recovery.
 They also provide a wide variety of therapy programs.
+Finding AHCCCS inpatient treatment takes making quite a few phone calls and ensuring that beds are available.

 Outpatient treatment is an option for transitioning from inpatient treatment or those less likely to experience dangerous withdrawals.
 Outpatient treatment usually requires attendance several days per week.
 The focus is on building the skills to continue living a substance-free life.
+AHCCCS does cover outpatient treatment for those who are experiencing debilitating drug and alcohol addiction issues.

 Cognitive Behavioral Therapy (CBT) is a type of therapy used in many rehab programs.
 With CBT, there is a focus on changing the way your brain processes information.
 You’re taught to challenge your way of thinking.
 You also learn coping skills and how to regulate extreme emotions and cravings.
+CBT is often a part of inpatient and outpatient treatment processes.

 Methadone is a long-acting medication designed to help minimize withdrawal symptoms and reduce cravings.
 It blocks your body from feeling the effects of an opioid if you try to use it while on methadone.